How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 • antibacterial drugs.

-Preparations of these groups help not only improve the action of glucocorticoids, but also protect the body from the negative action of active substances.
+Drugs of these groups help not only improve the effect of glucocorticoids, but also protect the body from the negative effects of active substances.

 How and how to cure psoriasis on the head

-In most cases, you can cure psoriasis on the head mild form or achieve a state of remission during systemic therapy.
-The main principle of therapy to cure psoriasis forever is to suppress the inflammatory process and autoimmune reaction that reject epidermal cells.
-For this, local therapy is used, in which, if it has not passed into severe forms, requiring systemic treatment of the body.
+In most cases, you can cure psoriasis on the head mild form or achieve a state of remission with systemic therapy.
+The main principle of therapy to cure psoriasis forever is to suppress the inflammatory process and the autoimmune reaction that rejects epidermal cells.
+For this, local therapy is used, in which, if it does not develop into severe forms requiring systemic treatment of the body.

 • salicylic ointment;